Muisca language: Nouns

-In Muysca, the noun voids morphemes of gender, number and case.
-In nouns denoting sex, it is necessary to add the corresponding name "fucha~fuhucha" or "cha".
+In Muysca, nouns do not decline for gender, number, or case.
+If these are to be specified, adjectives can be applied to the noun.

 Adjective

-The adjective muysca does not agree in gender or number with the noun.
+Adjectives do not agree with the noun they modify.
 According to its form, it can be basic, derived or periphrastic.

-The periphrastic form uses the 3rd person + verbal root/name (+n) + ma-gue:
+The periphrastic form, to form a predicative expression, uses the 3rd person + verbal root/name (+n) + ma-gue: